-6. If deemed ‘inside’ IR35, will I receive the same benefits as a permanent employee?
-How will I be protected?
-What are these benefits?
+6. If deemed ‘inside’ IR35, will I receive the same benefits as a permanent employee and how will I be protected?

-If the contractor operates as a PAYE worker through Allegis, the benefits of the Agency Workers Regulations will apply.
-In very brief terms, this means that after 12 continuous weeks on assignment at a client, various rights and benefits afforded to permanent employees at the client will also be afforded to the PAYE worker.
+If the worker operates as a PAYE contractor through Allegis Group (Aerotek's parent company), the benefits of the Agency Worker Regulations (AWR) will apply.
+In very brief terms, this means that after 12 continuous weeks on assignment at a client, various rights and benefits afforded to permanent employees at the client will also be afforded to the PAYE contractor.

 7. Will determinations on roles for inside or outside IR35 be backdated by HMRC?

-8. Does IR35 apply to contractors working through an umbrella company? / Can my umbrella company ensure I am outside IR35?
+8. Does IR35 apply to contractors working through an umbrella company or can my umbrella company ensure I am outside IR35?

 IR35 applies to any contractor seeking to operate through their PSC (sometimes referred to as an umbrella company).
-It is not for an umbrella company to confirm whether a contractor is inside or outside of IR35 – this rests with the end-client.
-Any claims to the contrary should be scrutinised.
+It is not for an umbrella company to confirm whether a contractor is inside or outside IR35 – this rests with the end-client.
+Any claims to the contrary should be scrutinised

-Working under a “services agreement” alone does not automatically exempt a contractor from IR35 as it depends on the facts of each case and whether the role you work in is deemed inside or outside.
+Working under a “services agreement” alone does not automatically exempt a contractor from IR35 as it depends on the facts of each case and whether the role is deemed inside or outside.